JustinGOSSES/sideproject_planning/README.md

 #### Blog Posts In Outline or Draft Stage
 - Post about being featured creator on Observable
   - Too late?
+- Things for users to know about open data staff?
 - Post about SWUNG hackathon on small technical products that help generate community
     - Done